 Day names may have served similar purpose related to numerology among other divining systems.
 The Hilton Register contains seven such names, three Mondays and four Fridays.
 The absence of days of the midweek would seem to suggest that Monday and Friday were chosen as beginning and ending, or first and last even while there may be some debate as to which days of the week these in fact are.
 Perhaps slaves avoided Sunday and Saturday as sabbath days closely associated with divinity.

 Next to William in commonality is a list of biblical names–Abraham or Abram, Isaac, Thomas, John, James, Moses, Paul, Simon, Jacob.
 Inscoe did not provide a clear reason for these names but suggested that they were first given by slave owners, who may either have wanted to instill piety in their bondspeople or were being whimsical.
 As with other names, I tend to think as well that slaves, as they were exposed to Christian teaching, came to attach their own meanings to biblical names.
-An enslaved persons would have more reason to name an offspring Moses than would a slave owner.
+An enslaved person would have more reason to name an offspring Moses than would a slave owner.

 In a later post, I will compare the Hilton Head (Nov.
 62) register with one for Beaufort, S.C.
 There are yet other registers for the state that will make for an even more interesting set of data.